kjhealy/kieranhealy.hugo/content/blog/reconstructing-images-using-pca.markdown

 ## [1] "sdev"     "rotation" "center"   "scale"    "x"
 {{< /highlight >}}

-What are these? `sdev` contains the standard deviations of the principal components. `rotation` is a matrix where the rows correspond to the columns of the original data, and the columns are the principal components. `x` is a matrix containing the value of the rotated data multiplied by the `rotation` matrix.
+What are these? `sdev` contains the standard deviations of the principal components. `rotation` is a square matrix where the rows correspond to the columns of the original data, and the columns are the principal components. `x` is a matrix of the same dimensions as the original data.
+It contains the values of the rotated data multiplied by the `rotation` matrix.
 Finally, `center` and `scale` are vectors with the centering and scaling information for each observation.

 Now, to get from this information back to the original data matrix, we need to multiply `x` by the transpose of the `rotation` matrix, and then revert the centering and scaling steps.
 If we multiply by the transpose of the _full_ rotation matrix (and then un-center and un-scale), we'll recover the original data matrix exactly.
 But we can also choose to use just the first few principal components, instead.
 There are 633 components in all (corresponding to the number of rows in the original data matrix), but the scree plot suggests that most of the data is "explained" by a much smaller number of components than that.